zen planner reviews · 2026

 Category-leading CrossFit programming

-Strong martial arts feature surface
+Strong martial arts features

 Multi-location depth at Pro tier